Showndarya/Apache-Flink-Cloud-Bursting/README.md

 - **Measurements**:
     - **Parallelism**:
-        1. The input rate is set to 500 events/sec and 100000 events are generated from source.
+        1. The input rate is set to 500 events/sec and 100000 events are generated from the source.
-        2. The job paralellism is set to 1,2,4,8 and the completion is measured.
+        2. The job parallelism is set to 1,2,4,8 and the completion is measured.
+        3. Configuration values kept constant:
+            - Input Rate = 1000 events/s
+            - Duration of Experiment = 5mins
+            - Metric Call Latency = 800 ms
+            - Max Records Sent = 100000

     - **Backpressure duration**:
         1. The duration of 5 mins.
         2. Input rates - 100, 250, 500, 750, 1000events/sec.
-        3. Uncontrolled number of events are sent.
+        3. Configuration values kept constant:
+            - Duration of Experiment = 5mins
+            - Parallelism = 1
+            - Max Records Sent = unlimited,
+            - Batch size change-every 8 secs
+            - Metric Call Latency = 1000 ms

     - **Metric calculation interval**:
-        1. The input rate is set to 500 events/sec and 100000 events are generated from source.
+        1. The input rate is set to 500 events/sec and 100000 events are generated from the source.
-        2. Metric calculation delay values tested - 450 ms, 750ms, 1000ms, 1200ms, 1350ms.
+        2. Metric calculation delay values tested - 700ms, 800ms, 1000ms, 1100ms, 120ms.
         3. The completion time and the accumulated backpressure is tested
+        4. We found **800ms** to be the best with our experiments.
+        5. Configuration values kept constant:
+            - Input Rate = 1000 events/s
+            - Duration of Experiment = 5mins
+            - Parallelism = 1
+            - Max Records Sent = unlimited
+            - Batch size change-every 8 secs

     - **Lambda**:
         1. The pipeline is run from the source to the invoker operator, removing all the other operators.